abraunegg/onedrive/docs/docker.md

 docker volume create onedrive_data
 ```

-This will create a podman volume labeled `onedrive_data` and will map to a path on your local filesystem.
+This will create a docker volume labeled `onedrive_data` and will map to a path on your local filesystem.
 This is where your data from Microsoft OneDrive will be stored.
 Keep in mind that:

 *   The owner of this specified folder must not be root
 *   The owner of this specified folder must have permissions for its parent directory